jothepro/djinni_build/README.md

   --android [{x86_64,x86,armv8,armv7} ...]
                         list of architectures that the library should be built for android --macos [{armv8,x86_64} ...]
-  --iphonesimulator [{armv8,x86_64} ...]
+                        list of architectures to build for macOS --iphonesimulator [{armv8,x86_64} ...]
-  --iphoneos [{armv8,armv7} ...]
+                        list of architectures to build for the iOS Simulator --iphoneos [{armv8,armv7} ...]
-  --windows [{x86_64,x86,armv8,armv7} ...]
+                        list of architectures to build for iOS --windows [{x86_64,x86,armv8,armv7} ...]
                         list of architectures to build for windows --linux [{x86_64,x86,armv8,armv7} ...]